FairwindsOps/insights-docs/docs/technical-details/architecture/architecture.md

 ---
 meta:
   - name: description
-    content: "Fairwinds Insights | Documentation on Insights architecture. "
+    content: "Fairwinds Insights | Documentation: Insights architecture"
 ---
 # Insights Architecture

 Fairwinds Insights consists of two main components:
-* The Client - this consists of the users' cluster, where the Insights Agent runs each of the enabled reports
+* Client - this consists of the users' cluster, where the Insights Agent runs each of the enabled reports
-* The Server - this consists of the Insights backend, database, and file storage
+* Server - this consists of the Insights backend, database, and file storage

 <img :src="$withBase('/img/architecture.png')" alt="Insights Architecture">